 I’m Bruce Benedict, founder of Battlefield Resumes.

-My focus for my clients was opposite of the “one size fits all” generic resume approach.
+In 2011, I started a job search firm serving prior-military members.
+My expertise was solid.
+I specialized in interviewing my clients to understand key competencies from the specific military positions they held at every level of their careers, their willingness to commute, and what they were willing to do or not do in their future careers.
+I would focus on targeted jobs while coaching and educating in the process.
+This was a unique twist to how most other military resume writers prepare resumes.
+They would highlight competencies which in many cases were unrelated to the jobs the veteran sought.
+Their generic biographical resume was only differentiated when applying for different jobs by using a tailored cover letter.
+My focus for my clients was the opposite of the “one size fits all” generic resume approach.
 I set up their resumes to target specific jobs and would search federal, state, county, and local government sites, federal and defense contractor websites and job boards.
 I would dig into how those jobs were created (ex: job analysis, position descriptions, government contracts, etc.) in order to write form-fitting resumes with significant success.

-This system provides pre-written downloads for each of your military positions, already translated to civilian employer language.
+I also developed a resume builder for veterans that provides pre-written downloads for each of your military positions, already translated to civilian employer language.
 Simply copy and paste the content into your resume then modify as needed or use the help of our resume writing team.

 The career security and employment stability you’ve experienced in the military can be found in a “civilian” job.
 I offer resume writing coaching services for targeting jobs in the federal government, defense contracting, and corporate workforce as well as online courses.
 All of my tools are designed to give you an advantage over other applicants and obtain the job you want at the highest salary possible.